-If you have a biopsy, you may feel some soreness in your vagina for a day or two.
-Some vaginal bleeding or discharge is normal for up to a week after a biopsy.
-The discharge may be dark-colored if Monsel's solution was used.
+If you have a biopsy, your vagina may feel sore for a day or two.
+Some vaginal bleeding or discharge is normal for up to a week after the biopsy.
+The discharge may be dark-colored.
 You can use a sanitary pad for the bleeding.
-Do not douche, have sex, or use tampons for one week, to allow time for your cervix to heal.
+Do not douche, have sex, or use tampons for 1 week.
+This will allow time for your cervix to heal.
 Do not exercise for 1 day after your colposcopy.

 Follow any instructions your doctor gave you.
 Call your doctor if you have:

 - Heavy vaginal bleeding.
 (This means more than a normal menstrual period).

 Your doctor will talk to you about what he or she sees at the time of the test.
 Lab results from a biopsy may take several days or more.

 The vinegar or iodine does not show any areas of abnormal tissue.
 The vagina and cervix look normal.

 A biopsy sample does not show any abnormal cells.

 The vinegar or iodine shows areas of abnormal tissue.
 Sores or other problems, such as genital warts or an infection, are found in or around the vagina or cervix.

 A biopsy sample shows abnormal cells.
 This may mean cervical cancer is present or likely to develop.